ciaranmckenna/ciaranmckenna.com/src/notes/new-year-new-blog-again.md

 To resolve the first problem, I've completely re-written this blog in Gatsby, using Netlify CMS.
 This now means I can churn out a new blog post in minutes.

 Secondly, I've changed how I think about blog posts on this site.
 I've named this section 'Notes' purposefully as I want to post here instead of Evernote.
-Posts might be fully formed or they might only be a couple of sentences long.
+Posts might be fully formed, or they might only be a couple of sentences long.
 I frequently use Twitter to post threads of information that could easily be shared here instead.

 To ensure this resolution is measurable, I'm going to aim for 20 blog posts this year.